 We continually monitor the premiums we receive with the cost of paying claims, so we regularly review our pricing to get the balance right.
 It means that your premium is likely to change each time you renew.

-We consider many factors when calculating your premium that vary from person to person and may include:
+These vary from person to person and may include:

 - Type of cover selected

 - Optional benefits you’ve added